lammy8/Vince_Portfolio/README.md

 <details>
  <summary><b>IMDB Reviews Sentiment Analysis</b></summary>

-Link to notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/deep-learning/TensorFlow/movie-reviews-TF-text-classification.ipynb)

-Used TensorFlow neural networks to solve the Sentiment Analysis on Movie Reviews Kaggle competition.
+This notebook uses TensorFlow neural networks to solve the Sentiment Analysis on Movie Reviews Kaggle competition.
 The dataset contains syntactic subphrases of Rotten Tomatoes movie reviews.
 The task is to label the phrases as positive or negative on a scale from 1 to 5.
 The aim is not label the entire review, but individual phrases from within the reviews, which is a more difficult task.
+Link to notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/deep-learning/TensorFlow/movie-reviews-TF-text-classification.ipynb)

 </details>

 <details>
  <summary><b>Breast Cancer Classification using TensorFlow</b></summary>

-Link to notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/deep-learning/TensorFlow/breast-cancer-TF-classification.ipynb)

-This notebook was created in conjunction with the Data Science Bootcamp course.
-Used TensorFlow neural networks to classify patients' breast cancer as benign or malignant based on the size of the breast tumours features.
+This notebook uses TensorFlow neural networks to classify patients' breast cancer as benign or malignant based on the size of the breast tumours features.
 The TensorFlow model consisted of:
 - Three layers, going from 30 nodes to 15 to 1
 - The first two layers had a Rectified Linear Unit activation function, and the last was a sigmoid activation function
 - The loss function selected was binary crossentrophy and the optimiser was Adam
 - Earlystopping via validation loss was used to prevent further losses
 - Overfitting was prevented by using dropout layers, to turn off a percentage of neurons randomly

+Link to notebook can be found [here.](https://github.com/vincentlam13/code/blob/master/deep-learning/TensorFlow/breast-cancer-TF-classification.ipynb)
+This notebook was created in conjunction with the Data Science Bootcamp course.

 #### Model Evauluation